Bedir Khan Beg: Return and death

 In 1863, Sultan Abdul Aziz, the successor of Abdul Majid, allowed Bedir Khan and his family to settle in Istanbul, where they bought a mansion in the Fatih quarter.
 Several of his descendants were admitted into the bureaucracy of the Ottoman Empire.
 In June 1868, Bedir Khan decided to settle in present-day Syria.
 He traveled by ship to Beirut and from there he moved to Damascus.
 Bedir Khan Beg died a year after he settled in Damascus.
 His funeral was held at the cemetery of Rukneddin, Damascus.

 Family

 Bedir Khan Beg was married several times, according to his son Mehmed, he had sixteen wives.
-Emin Ali Bedir Khan is one of his son's and Celadet Bedir Khan, Süreyya Bedir Khan and Kamuran Alî Bedirxan are his grandchildren.
+Emin Ali Bedir Khan is one of his sons and Celadet Bedir Khan, Süreyya Bedir Khan and Kamuran Alî Bedirxan are his grandchildren.
 He was the father of twenty-one children.